Lodestone Regional Park: Mountain Bike Skills Course

 Forestry and Trail Solutions, a small trail building company out of Durango, Colorado, was hired to improve the existing trail system and add skills development areas and features that can help high school mountain bike racers be competitive with kids from around the state.
 Brody Kunz and his crew have worked on several bike parks in Colorado that host high school mountain bike racers and he jumped at the chance to incorporate volunteer trail work days to get kids out, educate them about trail building and trail maintenance, and get their buy-in.

-Currently, FTS is about half way through transforming the hard-scratch trail system into something that will a tremendous recreational amenity for not just training mountain bike racers, but anyone who has an itch to try their riding skills on the brand new trail system at Lodestone Regional Park.
+With the completion of the Mountain Bike Skills Course, FTS transformed the hard-scratch trail system into something that will be a tremendous recreational amenity for not just training mountain bike racers, but anyone who has an itch to try their riding skills on the brand new trail system at Lodestone Regional Park.

 Thanks to